JakubNei/NIOS/README.md

 Simple fake simulated simple Linux like operating system with simple Bourne like shell in C# in Unity.
 Maybe one day this "project" will evolve into something as cool as https://github.com/s-macke/jor1k

+Click on the green box to start up the computer.
+Click on the red box to shut down the computer.

 - Real world inspired computers inside game world implicitly brings emergent gameplay.
 - Architecture tries to resemble Linux.
 - "Programs" can use API that is the same as System.Console, System.Environment, System.IO.Path, System.IO.Directory, System.IO.File, System.IO.DirectoryInfo, System.IO.FileInfo